Amalgam (chemistry): Use in mining

+Gold extraction

+Gold amalgam has proved effective where gold fines ("flour gold") would not be extractable from ore using hydro-mechanical methods.
+Large amounts of mercury were used in placer mining, where deposits composed largely of decomposed granite slurry were separated in long runs of "riffle boxes", with mercury dumped in at the head of the run.
+The waste ore was then transferred down the trough, and gold in the waste amalgamated with the mercury.
+The amalgam formed is a heavy dull gray solid mass.

 After all of the practical metal had been taken out from the ore, the mercury was dispensed down a long copper trough, which formed a thin coating of mercury on the exterior.
-The waste ore was then transferred down the trough, and gold in the waste amalgamated with the mercury.
 This coating would then be scraped off and refined by evaporation to get rid of the mercury, leaving behind somewhat high-purity gold.

-Mercury amalgamation was first used on silver ores with the development of the patio process in Mexico in 1557.
-There were also additional amalgamation processes that were created for processing silver ores, including pan amalgamation and the Washoe process.

-Gold amalgam

-Gold extraction (mining)

-Gold amalgam has proved effective where gold fines ("flour gold") would not be extractable from ore using hydro-mechanical methods.
-Large amounts of mercury were used in placer mining, where deposits composed largely of decomposed granite slurry were separated in long runs of "riffle boxes", with mercury dumped in at the head of the run.
-The amalgam formed is a heavy solid mass of dull gray color.
-(The use of mercury in 19th century placer mining in California, now prohibited, has caused extensive pollution problems in riverine and estuarine environments, ongoing to this day.)
+The use of mercury in 19th century placer mining in California, now prohibited, has caused extensive pollution problems in riverine and estuarine environments, ongoing to this day.
 Sometimes substantial slugs of amalgam are found in downstream river and creek bottoms by amateur wet-suited miners seeking gold nuggets with the aid of an engine-powered water vacuum/dredge mounted on a float.

-Gold extraction (ore processing)

 Where stamp mills were used to crush gold-bearing ore to fines, a part of the extraction process involved the use of mercury-wetted copper plates, over which the crushed fines were washed.
 A periodic scraping and re-mercurizing of the plate resulted in amalgam for further processing.

-Gold extraction (retorting)

 Amalgam obtained by either process was then heated in a distillation retort, recovering the mercury for reuse and leaving behind the gold.
-Using a retort does not release vapors to the atmosphere and is considered a safe alternative to burning the mercury off in the open environment.
+As this released mercury vapors to the atmosphere, the process could induce adverse health effects and long term pollution.

 Today, mercury amalgamation has been replaced by other methods to recuperate gold and silver from ore in developed nations.
 Hazards of mercurial toxic waste have played a major role in the phasing out of the mercury amalgamation processes.
-However, mercury amalgamation is still regularly used by small-scale gold placer miners (often illegally), particularly in developing countries.
+Mercury amalgamation is still regularly used by small-scale gold placer miners (often illegally), particularly in developing countries.